Carpet Installation Guide (DIY)

 lower back muscles that

-you may not have used very much before.
+you may not have used very much before, if ever.
 It is very easy to lift too much and hurt your

 back.
-It something is too heavy, get someone to help you.
+If something is too heavy, get someone to help you.
 Never have the

-young and strong, but your back can still be injured if you are not careful.
+young and strong today, but your back can still be severely injured if you are not careful.

 Remember the old saying, "lift with your knees, not with your back" it